autonsan-code/robot/README.md

 # robot
-Robot made using HTML and CSS only.
+Robot coded using HTML and CSS only.

 Small practice.
 I used Flexbox.